CodeSmith32/msgpack-php-micro/README.md

 # msgpack-php-micro
 msgpack - A super-lightweight PHP implementation of the [msgpack](http://msgpack.org/) data encoding format.

-This is an extremely small PHP implementation of msgpack, for ease of embedding.
+This is a very simple, small PHP implementation of msgpack, for ease of embedding.

+Notice: This implementation is still fairly new, and may have bugs.
+If you find any bugs, please report them immediately, and I will try to get them fixed as soon as possible.

 **Usage:**